Our Mailinglist

 seff <JobID>

-Even more details will be shown by the following command.
+Even more details will be shown by the following commands:

 sacct -l -j <JobID>